drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 so big that all the configs fit on a single device?

 What if you could design your hardware so that **the OS can load a firmware on-demand**?
-To answer the qeustions above, many manufacturers go even further and choose to make it so that **the device's memory is volatile and it's the OS's job to find and load the correct firmware image onto the device**, while the hardware in itself only provides the basic mechanisms for firmware loading.
+To answer the questions above, many manufacturers go even further and choose to make it so that **the device's memory is volatile and it's the OS's job to find and load the correct firmware image onto the device**, while the hardware in itself only provides the basic mechanisms for firmware loading.